Trambaix: T3 route

-Tram future
+Future plans

 Since the modern tram system launched in 2004, the possibility was envisaged to connect Trambaix and Trambesòs.
 In September 2008 the mayor of Barcelona, Jordi Hereu, said in a TV programme that in the near future (2011–2012) both tram networks would be connected along the Diagonal Avenue.
 Despite the Generalitat de Catalunya's efforts to promote it, the project remained on hold for over a decade.
-Finally in January 2019, Barcelona's city council approved the project with support of mayoress Ada Colau.
+Finally in January 2019, Barcelona's city council approved the project with the support of mayor Ada Colau.

 The project is divided into two phases.
 Phase 1 extends the Trambesòs network from Glòries to Verdaguer, serving Monumental and Sicília along the way.
 Monumental will provide an interchange with Line 2 of the Barcelona Metro.
 Verdaguer will provide an interchange with line 4 and line 5.
 The route is 1.8km and has a travel time of 7 minutes.
-This phase entered construction in 2022 and is expected to be operational by 2024.
+This phase entered construction in 2022 and opened in November 2024.
 Phase 2 will link Verdaguer with Francesc Macià, thus completing the connection of the two separate tram networks.
 This section would serve the stations of Diagonal, Balmes and Casanova.
 Works are expected to begin once phase 1 has been completed.